noir-lang/noir/noir/docs/docs/how_to/how-to-recursion.md

 :::

 In a standard recursive app, you're also dealing with at least two circuits.
-For the purpose of this guide, we will assume these two:
+For the purpose of this guide, we will assume the following:

-- `main`: a circuit of type `assert(x != y)`
+- `main`: a circuit of type `assert(x != y)`, where `main` is marked with a `#[recursive]` attribute.
+This attribute states that the backend should generate proofs that are friendly for verification within another circuit.
 - `recursive`: a circuit that verifies `main`

 For a full example on how recursive proofs work, please refer to the [noir-examples](https://github.com/noir-lang/noir-examples) repository.
 We will *not* be using it as a reference for this guide.